ThomasGraceman/ThomasGraceman.github.io/_posts/mst_jekyll_post.md

 If $d > 1$, then we may simply add $d \pm O(1)$ self-loops to each vertex in order to bring the average degree up to $d$.
 Each linked list thus consists of two "cycle" pointers and about $d$ "loop" ones.
 If we place the cycle pointers at random among the loop ones, then it takes $\Omega(d)$ probes on average to hit a cycle pointer.
 If we single out the probes involving cycle pointers, it is not hard to argue that the probes involving cycle pointers are, alone, sufficient to solve the connected components problem on the graph deprived of its loops: one expects at most $O(T / d)$ such probes and therefore $T = \Omega(d \varepsilon^{-2})$.

 Why?
-It is also a good technique—look at it.
+It is also a good technique look at it.
 We take the simple cycle and add self loops, so we have a case of a graph with average degree $d$.
 Now, look that we have degree $d$ for each vertex, and notice that for each vertex and its adjacency list, only two pointers to other vertices determine the number of connected components.
 So the algorithm should work in this way: every $d$ probings gives us a pointer that determines the number of connected components.
 So then by a total of $\mathcal{O}(T/d)$ times on average we can see the pointers that determine the number of connected components.
 Hence after that we can run the previous case 1 algorithm, so $T = \Omega(d \varepsilon^{-2})$ probes are needed.

 ## Conclusion